30 best Fair Isle easy knitting patterns – 15 FREE

 Cardigans, berets socks & more

 I’ve decided to have a go at making one myself, so I’ve done the research.
 I do love a great project like this – searching for and collecting the most beautiful fair isle knitting patterns around.
 I started with cardigans and found hats, berets and socks along the way.
 So, of course, I’m sharing my findings with you.
 I’m no master of the art of fair isle knitting but I have long been a lover of fair isle designs.
 Intermediate knitters will be fine and beginners or new knitters (like myself) will also be able to our hand at traditional fair isle.
+If you like to work from a knitting book, you can’t go wrong with Alice Starmore’s book of Fair Isle Knitting which is full of charts of patterns and traditional techniques to try.

 Some of the fair isle knitting patterns I’ve found are free and some of them aren’t.
 But all of them are beautiful in their own way and would make the perfect crafty project for this time of year.
+Scroll down for the free knitting patterns.
+You can buy fair isle tool sets for knitting machines (to allow you to move easily between the different colour yarns) but if you’re hand knitting, the good old knitting (or Norwegian) thimble works a treat.
+Youtube is a great learning center for such info – this is a simple how to guide I just found on there:

 Fair Isle knitting patterns to buy